pabloalg/MySQL-StoredPr-SearchAllWords/README.md

 A MySQL stored procedure to search for records in a column in a table that contain all the words (delimited by space) in any given order in the input text.

 # Description:
-Use this procedure to get records in a column of a table that contain all the written words (delimited by space) in any given order.
-Each word may be equal or contain each of the input words depending on the 4th boolean parameter (see the examples for further explanation).
+Use this procedure to get records that contain every word (whole or part of it) in any order.
+Each word in a record may be equal or contain each of the input words depending on the 4th boolean parameter (see the examples for further explanation).
 Search is Case-insensitive.
 Each word may appear more than once.

 # Procedure Parameters:
 IN in_text_to_search VARCHAR(255),